spt-oss/settings/README.md

 ## How to use

-* Clone repository and import settings to your Eclipse.
+* Clone the repository and import settings to your Eclipse.

 	```
 	src/main/resources